JoururiChan/pcthmon/FAQ.md

 ### How do I evolve my Tohomon?

 * Ask Lyra!
 She gives you her phone number when you reach the Day-Care on Route 34.
-* Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: EYuka into CMugetsu with Attack EVs (from Protein), Sara into ESara with Defense (from Iron), Shinki into EShinki with Speed (from Carbos), and EElly into CYuka with Special Attack (from Calcium).
+* Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: AYuka into CMugetsu with Attack EVs (from Protein), Sara into ESara with Defense (from Iron), Shinki into EShinki with Speed (from Carbos), and EElly into CYuka with Special Attack (from Calcium).
 * Item trade evolutions (like Flandre into Kingdra while holding a Dragon Scale) now evolve while holding the item.
 * Yanma, Remilia, and Piloswine evolve while knowing AncientPower.
-* ELyrica evolves into Leafeon in Ilex Forest, site of the Moss Rock.
+* TLyrica evolves into Leafeon in Ilex Forest, site of the Moss Rock.
-* ELyrica evolves into Glaceon in the Ice Path, site of the Ice Rock.
+* TLyrica evolves into Glaceon in the Ice Path, site of the Ice Rock.
-* ELyrica evolves into Sylveon with a Shiny Stone.
+* TLyrica evolves into Sylveon with a Shiny Stone.
-* EAlice evolves into Magnezone in Rock Tunnel, site of the Lodestone.
+* AAlice evolves into Magnezone in Rock Tunnel, site of the Lodestone.

 ### Where do I get the legendary Tohomon?

 * Ran is in the Seafoam Islands.
-* ERan is above the Power Plant after you fix the generator.
+* TRan is above the Power Plant after you fix the generator.
 * CYukari is inside Cinnabar Volcano.
 * Raikou and Entei are roaming Johto after you awaken them.
 * Suicune is in the Bell Tower after you get the Clear Bell.